Exploring a seedless security model

 As a customization example, consider a user who is particularly concerned about a solar flare or EMP destroying all of their hardware devices simultaneously.
 I'd argue that in such a case, we'd have bigger things to worry about than our bitcoin, but that's a separate discussion.
 A user with this concern may decide to keep one seed phrase backed up themselves.
 In this scenario, we would recommend the seed phrase be stored stamped onto a metal plate, sealed inside a tamper-evident bag, then placed inside a high-security vault.
 This seed phrase would be very secure against physical attackers; even if a physical attacker managed to access the seed, they would not be able to steal funds since they would only have 1 of M required keys.

-If you're looking for a consultation on your bitcoin security setup, Casa Client Services are ready to help!
+If you're looking for a consultation on your bitcoin security setup, our Casa advisors are ready to help!
 Our premium tiers of service include dedicated client advisors who will work with you to customize your setup to your specific needs.
 You can get started here!

 Want more tips on bitcoin security?
 You can join the Casa Security Briefing for a weekly update on news + developments impacting your personal security and privacy.